 More information can be found on the back of the SSD, including model number, capacity, production date, operating voltage, operating current, and so on.
 The 512GB 860 PRO that we will disassemble was made in November 2017.

 As for the hardware port, the port on the left is the SATA 3.0, and its theoretic wideband is 6Gb/s.
 The power port is on the right.
 The SSD’s maximum sequential read speed reaches 560MB/s, and its maximum sequential write speed reaches 530MB/s.
 The SSD’s random read speed reaches up to100K IOPS and its random write speed up to 90K IOPS.
-The SSD with the SATA 3.0 interface doesn’t have as fast a speed as a SATA SSD.port
+The SSD with the SATA 3.0 interface doesn’t have as fast a speed as a SATA SSD.

 Remove the screws from the back.
 The SSD uses a pentagon screw, which is not common to see.
 After removing the back cover, we found that the PCB of the 860 PRO is quite small.
 The size of the PCB is just the 1/3 of the SSD.